 What you can do

 The first step is to learn to relax your upper abdominal muscles.
 This can be very difficult initially in seated a standing positions, especially if you have been doing it for a long period of time.

-The position on all fours (shown opposite) is usually a good place to start.
+The position on all fours (shown above) is usually a good place to start.
 Adopt this position and relax the stomach.
 Think about dropping your stomach to the floor.
 Next, take a relaxed breath in, expanding the stomach and sides of your ribs.
 You should feel you stomach move into your thighs but you shouldn’t feel the shoulders lifting.
 Breathe out, again focus on relaxing the stomach.
 Repeat this breathing cycle for 3-5 minutes 3-5 times per day.
 Once mastered you can integrate this pattern into your daily postures and movements – sitting, driving, standing, and walking before progressing to more advanced exercises.